 Capacity: 15 students per program maximum; a typical class size will be broken into two groups and can be run simultaneously.
 This program is not meant for large groups as it centers around insightful conversations and requires a more intimate environment.

-Price: $8 per student / $7 per chaperone / 1 free chaperone per 8 students
+Price: $10 per person / first 4 chaperones are free / 1 free chaperone per 8 students

 For reservations, please contact Old North Tours & Reservations by emailing firstname.lastname@example.org.
 Please include the name of your school and school address, number of students and chaperones, and your preferred dates and times.
 Typically this program is only offered when the historic site is closed to the public (i.e. first thing in the morning or after hours).
 Please make plans well ahead of time, and we will do our best to accommodate your request!
 Please note we are especially busy with school groups April – June.